CodingItWrong/outsidein.dev/docs/react/2-project-setup.md

 With this, we can drag the "Set Up Tests On CI" task to "Done" in Trello.

 ## Setting Up Automatic Deployment
-Our next task is "Set Up Automatic Deployment" -- drag it to "In Progress" in Trello.
+Our next task is "Set Up Automatic Deployment"; drag it to "In Progress" in Trello.

 Next we're going to go ahead and deploy our application to production.
 Yes, even though it doesn't do anything yet!